0xPolygon/polygon-docs/docs/cdk/getting-started/local-deployment.md

 | -           | Input parser tool to help deployment stages        | [input_parser.star](https://github.com/0xPolygon/kurtosis-cdk/blob/main/input_parser.star) - deployed immediately                                                      | n/a              |
 | -           | zkEVM pool manager tool                 | [zkevm_pool_manager.star](https://github.com/0xPolygon/kurtosis-cdk/blob/main/zkevm_pool_manager.star) - deployed with CDK erigon node                                         | n/a             |

+!!! warning
+      - The Kurtosis stack is designed for local testing only.
+      - The prover component is a mock prover and should never be used for production environments.

 You can customize (or skip) any of the numbered steps by modifying the logic in the respective files.